Time & Time Again: Description

 Time & Time Again is a time-travel system featuring combat rules that can be used for any historical period.
 PCs can't change the past; they are employed to protect observing time-travel scholars or track down time travelers who have gone berserk.
 The emphasis is on interacting with historical societies, not altering them.
 The game includes character creation, maps, charts, and three sample scenarios.

 Publication history

 Time & Time Again was designed by H.N.
 Voss and W.P.
 Worzel, and published by Timeline Ltd. in 1984 as a boxed set containing a 52-page book and a 48-page book, and three four-page pamphlets.

+The campaign setting Holy Warriors was published in 1985.

 Reception

+William Hamblin reviewed Time & Time Again for Different Worlds magazine and stated that "Time & Time Again also offers the potential to be integrated with other game systems.
+By means of time travel, a character developed under Time & Time Again rules can make his 'Jump' into the past by means of scenarios for other games.
+Thus with some adaptation and imagination the same Voltiguer could become imbroiled in espionage in the 1980's, be a pirate in the Carribbean Sea, a samurai in Japan, a detective in Victorian London, or even seek the evil cultists of Cthulhu.
+Thousands of adventures are waiting to be experienced.
+All you need is the Time."

 William A. Barton reviewed Time and Time Again in Space Gamer No. 76.
 Barton commented that "if you prefer a lot of background info, relatively simply but realistic mechanics, and straight, 'hard' sf in your time traveling, over less background, more mechanics, and a science-fantasy approach – and you don't mind researching your own scenarios – Time and Time Again is the time-travel RPG for you.
 If the opposite, stick with Timemaster."